As an athlete, you need the best gear possible. We offer top quality athletic mouth guards to protect your teeth whenever you practice or compete.

 Mouth Guards and Night Guards

-Night guards are similar to mouth guards but are worn while sleeping to prevent damage from a disorder that causes you to unknowingly clench an grind your teeth while you are asleep.
-This disorder is called bruxism and leaving it untreated can result in teeth fractures, breakages, headaches and jaw pain.
+Night guards are similar to mouth guards but are worn while sleeping to prevent damage from a disorder that causes you to unknowingly clench and grind your teeth while you are asleep.
+This disorder is called bruxism and leaving it untreated can result in teeth fractures, breakages, headaches and jaw pain, including symptoms caused by TMJ disorders.

 What are the types of dental mouth guards?